What to Do with a Mezuzah After Fire or Flood Damage?

 Restore Your Home to Full Observance

 A damaged mezuzah after disaster is a serious halachic matter that deserves prompt and careful attention.
-The four principles to keep in mind are clear: always arrange professional inspection before returning a scroll to the doorpost; never rely on external appearance to determine kashrus; treat affected mezuzahs as potentially pasul until a magiah says otherwise; and act quickly so that your home can be restored to full observance without delay.
+The four principles to keep in mind are clear: always arrange professional inspection before returning a scroll to the doorpost; never rely on external appearance to determine kashrus; treat affected mezuzahs as potentially pasul until a qualified expert says otherwise; and act quickly so that your home can be restored to proper mezuzah observance without delay.

 If you have been affected by fire, flood, or any other disaster and need guidance on having your mezuzahs inspected or replaced, we are here to help.
 Contact us at Kosher Mezuzah and we will assist you in getting your home's mezuzahs properly assessed and your mitzvah observance fully restored.